Resource dependent branching processes and the envelope of societies: Proofs

 and similarly, if $m(1-F(\theta))>1$,

 \end{theor}

 It should be noted that this result constitutes a new proof of part~{(a)(ii)} of Theorem~\ref{th1}, and it will be used to deduce part~{(a)(ii)} of Theorem~\ref{th2} in the next section.
-In order to prove this result, we shall crucially make use of the following Chernov-type estimates, which we prove first, based on Theorems~2 and~3 of~\cite{Coffman87}: \begin{Lem} For any $\delta>0$, there exists constants $C,c>0$ such that, for all $n,j\ge0$,
+In order to prove this result, we shall crucially make use of the following Chernov-type estimates, which we prove first, based on Theorems~2 and~3 of~\citet{Coffman87}: